aicastell/chia/README.md

 # Contact

-Please send comments and improvent proposals to contacto@criptobadia.es
+Please send any comments or improvent proposal to: contacto@criptobadia.es

 # Greetings